Stones into Schools: Allegations

 Jon Krakauer, a former financial supporter of CAI, has also questioned Mortenson's accounts separately and was interviewed for the 60 Minutes segment.
 The day after the broadcast, Krakauer released his allegations in a lengthy online article, Three Cups of Deceit - How Greg Mortenson, Humanitarian Hero, Lost His Way.

 Mansur Khan Mahsudhe, a tribesmen Greg Mortenson describes as a kidnapper in Stones into Schools, states he is "looking into how to sue" Greg Mortenson for what he claims are lies about him.

+An inquiry by the Montana Attorney General determined that Mortenson had improperly used over $6 million of the organization's funds and he was ordered to repay $1 million; however, no criminal activity was discovered.

 Response to allegations

 In response to the allegations made against him and his books, Mortenson wrote a statement that was published in the Bozeman Chronicle: "I stand by the information conveyed in my book, and by the value of CAI's work in empowering local communities to build and operate schools that have educated more than 60,000 students."
 Mortenson further stated, "The time about our final days on K2 and ongoing journey to Korphe village and Skardu is a compressed version of events that took place in the fall of 1993..."

 Scott Darsney, a respected mountaineer and friend of Greg Mortenson, wrote an email subsequently turned into an exclusive article for Outside magazine's online version as a response to the allegations against Mortenson.
 Darnsey questioned the accuracy and fairness of both the Krakauer piece and the 60 Minutes report.
 Darnsey had been interviewed by Krakauer, and maintained that Krakauer either misquoted or misunderstood what he said.

 As a response to Krakauer's allegations, CAI produced a comprehensive list of projects completed over a period of years and projects CAI is currently working on.
 The list was released in December, 2011 (see external links below).